 Security Force Composition

 A director of Police and Security who reports directly to the president, and the provost and vice president and dean of Academic Affairs heads the LECOM Department of Police and Security.
-In addition, the force consists of the following: LECOM Erie — campus police officers and LECOM campus security officers; LECOM Bradenton — contract private security guards.
+In addition, the force consists of the following: LECOM Erie — campus police officers and LECOM campus security officers; LECOM Bradenton — LECOM Security Officers, licensed by the state of Florida and contracted private security guards.

 Private Police Officers